Fundamentals of Woodworking

 Guide to Putting an Edge on a Carving Knife

-FOWW is a site targeted to anyone wanting to learn something new about woodwork and the woodcrafting.
-If you know at little (or nothing) about the craft but are thinking it’s a hobby that might be of interest to you, look around you will find plenty of information.
-If you already do a little woodcraft but want to know more, there’s plenty here for you too.
-And if you’re a old hand, you might find a new idea or something you don’t know about, and we’d love if you consider submitting an article, a how to, or a product review.
-We also have a section for the handyman, pro or amateur, who has a woodwork needed or just wants to try something new.
-We are a rapidly growing website, come by often and see want we have new for you.
+Woodworking is a relaxing hobby that happens to satisfy some innate desire to construct.
+Wood is a natural substance that attracts the human hands because of its strength, beauty, variety, and workability.
+People deliberately surround themselves with wood, it has always been the material of choice when building.
+This site is targeted towards anyone wanting to learn something new about the woodworking craft.
+If you know only a little (or nothing) about the craft but thinking it’s a hobby that might be of interest to you, look around you will find plenty of information.
+If you already do a little woodworking but want to know more, there’s plenty here for you too.
+We also have a section for the handyman, pro or amateur, who has a woodwork issue or just wants to try something new.